slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Society is run by peer pressure, not intelligence.

 Most people are other people.
+People accept the defaults very easily.
 Our thoughts are someone else opinions and we jump to conclusions.
-People accept the defaults very easily.
-People’s insecurities drive them to excess and overcompensation.
-We are, at heart, animals and are easily manipulated, especially in groups.
+Our insecurities drive us to excess and overcompensation.
+We are, at heart, animals and we are easily manipulated, especially in groups.

 Groups of people behave differently than individuals.
 The larger the crowd, the less responsibility people have for their behaviour.
 This effect is known as mob behaviour.
 This is also why individuals should make decisions.
 Groups never admit failure.